 These are usually published by a professional organization or industry association and are intended for its members and others who work in that field.
 They may include some scholarly articles but generally articles are written by practitioners; sources may not be cited, articles may not be based on research, but generally reflect first-hand knowledge and practice in the field.

-Business Source Premier, ABI/INFORM & CBCA (ProQuest Central), Nexis Uni
+Business Source Complete, ABI/INFORM & CBCA (ProQuest Central), Nexis Uni

 e.g. Maclean's, The Economist, Forbes, Bloomberg Businessweek, Wired, etc.

 These magazines are geared to the general public.
 They may be general news magazines or focused on a specialized audience based on interest in the subject matter.
 Articles are usually written by staff writers, tend to be brief, with a mix of reporting and opinion, written to inform and/or entertain.